A little bit of history and context:

 Sai Ying Pun 西營盤, Sheung Wan 上環 & Central 中環

 Sheung Wan was one of the earliest places occupied by the British.
-The area is dotted by parks, markets, temples, and ladder streets (stone staircases connecting these neighborhoods with the mid-levels further up the mountain.)
-These neighborhoods make up the central part of the north coast of Hong Kong island, and form the core of downtown.
+The area is dotted by parks, markets, temples, and ladder streets (stone staircases connecting these neighborhoods with the mid-levels further uphill.)
+These neighborhoods make up the western part of Hong Kong Island, forming the core financial business district.
 In Central, tall skyscrapers, malls, and office buildings line the hilly, multi-level landscape.
-Blue chip galleries are clustered in the Pedder Building, while other art spaces and popups sort of blend in among shops in malls.
-In March, major art fair Art Basel takes over Hong Kong Convention & Exhibition Center while Art Central sets up tents along the ferry piers on the waterfront, while nonprofits and museum nestle into more residential areas.
+Blue chip galleries are clustered in the Pedder Building and HQueens.
+Other art spaces and pop-ups emerge in the hilly clusters in the trendy Star Street (arguably in the Wanchai District), Tai Ping Shan Street, and up the escalators of Soho.

 a ladder street in Sai Ying Pun